 Graduate employment is another criteria that institutions report on to the OfS.
-This is specifically progression to professional jobs and postgraduate study27.
+This is specifically progression to professional jobs and postgraduate study24.
 Graduate outcomes are featured as a regular metric in university ranking tables on platforms such as the Guardian and Complete University Guide.
+This data point is therefore likely to be a significant factor for students choosing an institution to study at.